 Exclude hidden files

-Exclude a specific file
+Filter a selected file

 You may want to exclude the source directory itself and include some of the contained directories as a means of grouping together many sync items with a common parent directory and the same settings, or to sync regular files or file packages that you cannot select individually as a source.